Discover more about what automotive IoT is and what the future holds for the industry.

 V2X combines all the levels stated above.
 These connections make a significant impact on the whole advancement of the road infrastructure.

-Firstly, they boost further development of connected cars in IoT as data can be thoroughly collected and analyzed for better understanding of what drivers want to see in their cars, which technologies are needed for implementation of better city road infrastructure, and in general — determine which direction the automotive industry is moving towards.
+Firstly, they boost further development of connected car internet of things as data can be thoroughly collected and analyzed for a better understanding of what drivers want to see in their cars, which technologies are needed for the implementation of better city road infrastructure, and in general — determine which direction the IoT is moving towards.

-The smart car utilizes IoT devices that fulfill both maintenance and notification functions.
+The smart car utilizes IoT devices that fulfill both maintenance and iot device notification functions.

 Safety is one of the most important matters of concern for all road users, and IoT in smart cars is the pathway to safer driving.
-The Advanced Driver-Assistance Systems (ADAS) were created on the basis of the IoT technologies’ implementation.
-ADAS can manage the car and driver safety and prevent potential threats both on the road and during parking with the help of automotive radars and cameras.
-Many cars also have got teen safety tools (for example, music will not start playing until a teenager fastens his/her seatbelt, or a speed limit set by a parent).
+The advanced driver-assistance systems (ADAS) were created on the basis of the IoT technologies’ implementation.
+With the use of IoT automotive radars and cameras, ADAS can manage vehicle and driver safety and stop possible dangers both on the road and during parking.
+Many cars also have teen safety tools (for example, music will not start playing until a teenager fastens his/her seatbelt or a speed limit set by a parent).

-It is important to say that the future of the automotive industry belongs to autonomous vehicles.
+It’s important to say that the future of the automotive industry belongs to independent vehicles.

-Such vehicles guarantee safety on the roads and bring a new level of the users’ comfort.
-The combination of such IoT devices like cameras, sensors, radars, Inertial Measurement Units (IMU), etc. gives a lot of possibilities for further development of the Internet of Things for vehicles.
+Such vehicles guarantee safety on the roads and bring a new degree of the user’s comfort.
+The combination of analogous IoT devices like cameras, detectors, radars, inertial measurement units (IMU), etc., gives a lot of possibilities for further development of the Internet of Things for cars.

-The development of autonomous vehicles (AV) with IoT implementation will positively impact the environment.
-For example, Tesla has already announced their new service called Robotaxi.
-It will let every Tesla owner add via the app their car to the Robotaxi’s service and point out particular hours for sharing his/ her car with other people.
-In this way, the amount of cars and air pollution will be reduced, and it is also a chance for car owners to defray their maintenance expenses.
+The development of autonomous vehicles (AV) with IoT implementation will appreciatively impact the environment.
+For illustration, Tesla has announced their new service called Robotaxi.
+It’ll let every Tesla owner add via the app their auto to Robotaxi’s service and point out particular hours for sharing his/ her auto with other people.
+In this way, the number of automobiles and air pollution will be reduced, and it’s also a chance for car owners to defray their maintenance costs.

 A particular process is applied to create an IoT app.
-Let’s look through the most popular IoT connected vehicles cases in the next section.
+Let’s look through the most popular IoT cases in the coming section.

 The most common IoT use cases in the automotive industry

-The possibilities for the use of the Internet of Things in the automotive industry are boundless.
-Underneath, we present you with the most common cases which are actively applied now.
+The possibilities for using the Internet of Things in the automotive industry are bottomless.
+Below, we present you with the most common cases which are actively applied now.

 1. Cellular Vehicle-to-Everything (C-V2X)

-C-V2X is an umbrella term for the IoT network that connects a car with different road infrastructure objects.
-As it was mentioned above, there are different levels for data exchange.
-They all can be divided into “device to device” and “device to network” categories.
+C-V2X is an umbrella term for the IoT network that connects an auto with different road infrastructure objects.
+As we previously mentioned, there are different levels of data exchange.
+They all can be divided into “device-to-device” and “device-to-network” categories.

-The “device to network” category indicates vehicle to network or vehicle to cloud connection.
-This type allows the vehicle to be connected with cloud-based services or Intelligent Transport Systems (ITS).
-Such services and systems can provide real-time data regarding weather conditions, traffic reporting, etc.
+The “device-to-network” category indicates a vehicle-to-network or vehicle-to-cloud connection.
+This type allows the car to be connected with cloud-based services or Intelligent Transport Systems (ITS).
+Such services and systems can deliver real-time data regarding weather conditions, traffic reporting, etc.

 2. Fleet management

-Thanks to IoT, fleet management has received a new concept of workflow.
-IoT devices installed on a vehicle collect data using RFID, GPS, and OBDII sensors.
-This data includes the speed, idling time, driver’s behavior, vehicle’s location, fuel consumption, load, and temperature monitoring.
-The information is then sent via mobile connection to the local gateway and analyzed on the fleet management platform.
-After it, the action ( for example, notification on the vehicle’s display for a driver about the overspeeding) follows.
+Thanks to IoT, fleet administration has received a new conception of workflow.
+IoT devices installed on vehicles collect data using RFID, GPS, and OBDII detectors.
+This data includes the speed, idling time, driver’s actions, vehicle’s locality, fuel consumption, load, and temperature monitoring.
+The information is also transferred via mobile connection to the local gateway and analyzed on the fleet operation platform.
+After it, the action ( for instance, an announcement on the vehicle’s display for a motorist about the overspeeding) follows.

-With the help of IoT applications in the automotive industry, fleet management has become smarter and money/time-saving as there is no need for manual work anymore.
-With constant data monitoring, companies can provide immediate improvements to the whole system.
+With the help of IoT applications in the automotive field, fleet management has become more innovative and money/time-saving as there’s no need for manual work nowadays.
+With constant data monitoring, companies can deliver immediate advancements to the whole system.
 It also helps reduce the costs of fuel and maintenance.

 3. In-vehicle infotainment

-In-vehicle infotainment (IVI) means the integration of many internal and external systems for providing information and entertainment for both drivers and passengers.
+In-vehicle infotainment (IVI) means the integration of numerous internal and external systems for giving information and entertainment to both drivers and passengers.
 IVI functionality is controlled and manipulated via the touch screen panel of the head unit.
 It can be performed through a button panel, steering wheel, and voice commands too.

 The main features of the modern IVI systems are:

-- the big amount of maintenance functions and information are displayed on the head unit (Tesla took a step further — they included all the vehicle functions to the infotainment display);
+the big amount of maintenance functions and information are displayed on the head unit (Tesla took a step further — they included all the vehicle functions in the infotainment display);

-- the integrated platforms — Android Auto and Apple CarPlay which are mirroring your phone on the car’s display, and thus — reduce the level of distraction during driving.
+the integrated platforms — Android Auto and Apple CarPlay, which mirrorg your phone on the car’s display, and thus — reduce the level of distraction during driving.